Dublin City Libraries

 Dublin City Libraries is the public library service for Dublin, Ireland.
-It is largest library authority in the Republic of Ireland, serving over half a million people and around 2.6 million visits annually through a network of 21 branch libraries and a number of specialist services.
+It is largest library authority in Ireland, serving over half a million people and around 2.6 million visits annually in 2015.
+It has a network of 21 branch libraries and a number of mobile library services.

 History

 A free public library service in Dublin had its origins when a public meeting on 19 March 1877 prompted by the Dublin Municipal Council agreed to adopt the Public Libraries Act 1855 and requested the Dublin City Corporation apply its terms to Dublin.
 On 2 October 1884 two branch libraries were opened - one in Thomas Street, the other in Capel Street.
 Further branches were opened including Charleville Mall Library in 1899, Kevin Street in 1904, and Pearse Street in 1909.
 The Pearse Street branch had a difficult start as it was closed shortly after opening because of a lack of financial support for staff or books.
 However, with the philanthropic support of Andrew Carnegie it reopened in 1914.
-These branches ran as independent libraries until the 1930s when Dublin's first Chief Librarian, Roisin Walsh was appointed in 1931 and organisational restructuring established the Dublin City Libraries as a centralised service.
+These branches ran as independent libraries until the 1930s when Dublin's first Chief Librarian, Roisin Walsh, was appointed in 1931 and organisational restructuring established the Dublin City Libraries as a centralised service.

 Branches

-As of December 2023, Dublin City Libraries has 21 branches.
+As of December 2023, Dublin City Libraries had 21 branches.